Krafalski/hfb/README.md

 | git | diff |  |  Let's you see the changes that you have made (before `git add`)|

 Even though these are just four new commands, it is going to take some practice to master them.
 Let's get started!

+Note: You may have noticed that `git merge` is missing - we will be merging our branches via github, so we will not use this command.

 ## Scenario
 You have been hired by Wacky Products Incorporated.
 They are just weeks away from starting a global marketing campaign for their new hot product Happy Fun Ball and they want a top-notch web page to be launched as soon as possible.